-Deferred marketing costs represent costs incurred to secure deposits and continuing care contracts for new apartment units.
+Deferred marketing costs represent costs incurred to secure deposits and continuing care contracts for new apartment units, and expansion of other programs.
 These costs are amortized on a straight-line basis over the average life expectancy of the residents.

 INCOME TAXES